-- What district experts have been used to support student learning or professional development? - Do the district experts have an understanding of the current issues facing the school?
-How is this assessed or communicated? - Is the work of the district experts relevant to the current school needs? - · Do the district experts support the school as changes they suggest are implemented? - How are leaders selectively tapping into district-provided instructional supports to accelerate the work of turnaround efforts? - What opportunities does the district provide to support turnaround efforts, professional learning opportunities, school-to-school collaboration, curriculum resources, and incentives?
+- Which district experts have been used to support student learning or professional development? - Do the district experts have an understanding of the issues currently facing the school?
+How is this assessed or communicated? - Is the work of the district experts relevant to the school's current needs? - Do the district experts support the school as the changes they suggest are implemented? - How are leaders selectively tapping into district-provided instructional supports to accelerate the work of turnaround efforts? - What opportunities does the district provide to support turnaround efforts, professional learning opportunities, school-to-school collaboration, curriculum resources, and incentives?

-Presence of external consultants (1.3.40)
+Presence of External Consultants (1.3.40)

-They fully understand current problems in the school, their work is relevant to school needs, and they support the school as changes they suggest are implemented.
+External consultants fully understand current problems in the school, their work is relevant to school needs, and they support the school as changes they suggest are implemented.

-- Engage external consultants to support student learning or professional development to expand school-level capacity. - Share relevant data and context with external consultants to better understand current problems. - Ensure that the work provided by external consultants is directly relevant to school needs - Request that external consultants adjust support as needed to ensure that supports have the intended impact during implementation.
+- Engage external consultants to support student learning or professional development to expand school-level capacity. - Share relevant data and context with external consultants so they better understand current problems. - Ensure that the work provided by external consultants is directly relevant to school needs. - Request that external consultants adjust support as needed to ensure that supports have the intended impact during implementation.

-- What external experts have been used to support student learning or professional development? - What experts have been used to support student learning or professional development? - Do the external experts have an understanding of the current issues facing the school?
-How is this assessed or communicated? - Is the work of the external experts relevant to the current school needs? - · Do the external experts support the school as changes they suggest are implemented? - How are leaders selectively tapping into consultant expertise to accelerate the work of turnaround efforts? - Is the work of the external consultants aligned with the vision, mission, and goals of the school? - Do the external consultants provide job-embedded coaching to support the improvement efforts?
+- Which external experts have been used to support student learning or professional development? - Do the external experts have an understanding of the issues currently facing the school?
+How is this assessed or communicated? - Is the work of the external experts relevant to the school's current needs? - Do the external experts support the school as changes they suggest are implemented? - How are leaders selectively tapping into consultant expertise to accelerate the work of turnaround efforts? - Is the work of the external consultants aligned with the vision, mission, and goals of the school? - Do the external consultants provide job-embedded coaching to support the improvement efforts?

-Characteristics of school's needs assessment (1.3.50)
+Characteristics of the School's Needs Assessment (1.3.50)

-School leaders use multiple sources of data, engage various stakeholders, and lead a collaborative analysis of findings that leads to developing an action plan.
+School leaders use multiple sources of data, engage various interested parties, and lead a collaborative analysis of findings that results in the development of an action plan.